MousaviLaleh/Module1_Challenge/README.md

 ## Recommendation
-Louise should strongly start her Theatre Play Campaign in the months of May, June and July, and she should seek to lower her campaign goal of $10,000.
+Louise should strongly start her Theatre Play Campaign in the months of May, June and July ( June has the lowest failed rate campaigns out of this three months ), and she should seek to lower her campaign goal of $10,000.